StevenAlexanderJohnson/T3P0/README.md

 - **Initial State**: Connection not established
 - **Connected State**: Connection established
 - **Not Matched State**: Player is not matched with opponent and is waiting.
 - **Opponent Matched State**: Player is matched with a player.
-- **Rocker Paper Scissors**: Players play rock paper scissors to determine who goes first.
+The player that has been waiting the longest is player one.
 - **Game State**: Players are in game.
 - **End State**: Player has disconnected or best of three is complete.
 Connection is reset and you have to reconnect to find another opponent.